Solar water heating can refer to either a stand-alone solar hot water system or a heat pump, which heats water using energy from the ambient air.

 Installing a solar water heating system will reduce the average household's carbon emissions by 2.4 to 3 tonnes.
 It can also save residents hundreds of dollars every year compared to an electric hot water system.

-Approximately 45,000 solar water heating systems were installed during 2017, taking the total installed across the country to almost 1.1 million units.
+Approximately 63,000 solar water heating systems were installed in 2019, taking the total installed across the country to more than 1.23 million units.

-The solar water heating market peaked in 2009, when the Federal Government's $1600 rebate for the installation of a system resulted in almost 200,000 systems being installed.
+The installation of solar water heating systems has remained relatively steady over the past seven years.
+This followed a boom period for the sector, when the Federal Government's $1600 rebate for the installation of a system resulted in more than 100,000 systems being installed each year from 2009-2011.

 Hint Hover over the map to see state data